 \paragraph{Task 1 - Overfitting}

-We perform train runs on all four data sets and investigate if we can teach the models which perfect bailout strategy corresponds to which network structure.
+We perform training runs on all four datasets and investigate if we can teach the models which perfect bailout strategy corresponds to which network structure.
 If the models are able to learn, this indicates that their complexity is large enough.
-We optimise the models with suitable learning rates\footnote{In the experiments of Sections \ref{capter:simple_ex}, \ref{chapter:exp_1} and \ref{chapter:exp_2} we considered for all models learning rates in $\{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}, 10^{-6}\}$ and the best results were selected by grid search.} making use of the ADAM optimiser which is a sophisticated version of stochastic gradient descent and train for 1000 epochs.
-It is worth pointing out that the first layer of the FNN(L) network connects $N+N^2$ neurons on one side to $N$ neurons on the other side.
-Hence, the numbers of parameters we are training (over $N^3)$ is massively higher than the number of data points in the training set ($2N$).
-One has to expect that achieving overfitting will not be an issue whereas the number of parameters and the time it takes to train them will grow dramatically.
-Meanwhile the GNNs number of parameters is independent from the graph size and instead is driven by the weight matrices of constant size (in our case $20 \times 10$) that map current state and neighborhood state of each node to its new node state in every step of message passing.
-As the size of the financial networks increases, more calculations will be involved in each step of massage passing.
-Hence the computation time will increase as well, but not as dramatically, especially since our networks are sparse.
-The XPENN architecture is also independent from the size of the network.
+We optimise the models with suitable learning rates\footnote{In the experiments of Sections \ref{section:simple_ex}, \ref{section:exp_1}, \ref{section:exp_2}, and \ref{section:exp_3}, for all models we considered learning rates in $\{10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}\}$, and the best results were selected by grid search.} using the Adam optimiser, which is a sophisticated version of stochastic gradient descent, and train for 1000 epochs.
+It is worth pointing out that the first layer of the FNN(L) network connects $N+N^2$ neurons on one side, to $N$ neurons on the other side.
+Hence, the number of parameters we are training (over $N^3)$ is a lot higher than the number of data points in the training set ($2N$).
+With this high number of parameters one has to expect that fitting the model to the data should not be a problem, whereas the number of parameters and hence also the time it takes to train them will grow dramatically as we increase $N$.
+Meanwhile, the GNN's number of parameters is independent from the graph size.
+Instead, it is driven by the weight matrices of constant size (in our case $2 \times 10$) that map current state and neighbourhood state of each node to its new node state in every step of message passing.
+As the size of the financial networks increases, more calculations will be involved in each step of message passing.
+Hence, the computation time will increase as well, but not as dramatically, especially since our networks are sparse.
+The number of parameters of the XPENN architecture is also independent from the size of the network.
 However, it calculates a signal for every node pair, even if there is no edge between them.
-Therefore it can not benefit from the fact that the networks are sparse and computation time will increase quadratically.
+Therefore, it cannot benefit from the fact that the networks are sparse and we expect computation time to increase quadratically.